 Split Cells in Excel using Text to Columns Feature

-Text to Columns is an advanced tool that will take a column of cells and separate them into two or more adjacent cells based on a character that you specify.
+Text to Columns is an advanced tool that separates a column of cells into two or more adjacent cells based on a character that you specify.
 It can spit a cell with different parameters such as space, commas semicolon, tab, or any other character.

 To split the cells in Excel, first select a cell or a range of cells that you want to split.
 We’ll use the following example to show you how to split cells.

-Once you select your cell, head to the Data tab.
+Once you select your cell, go to the Data tab.
 In the ‘Data’ tab, click on the ‘Text to Columns’ icon in the ‘Data Tools’ group.

 Once you click on that, a Text to Columns wizard will appear.
 In that, select your data type.
 The ‘Delimited’ option is the default selection.
 Since our data already has a space character, we choose ‘Delimited’ and click ‘Next’.